Emjaay20/Demo-/README.md

-# Demo-
+# Demo
 My Git Tutorial
-I am using this medium to learn how Git works
+I am using this medium to learn how Git works!